JumpingMonkey/go-caching-proxy/README.md

 A command-line tool that starts a caching proxy server, which forwards requests to an origin server and caches the responses.
 Subsequent identical requests will return the cached response instead of forwarding to the server.

+This project is based on the [Caching Server](https://roadmap.sh/projects/caching-server) project idea.

 ## Features

 - Forward HTTP requests to a specified origin server